 As with any other real world implementation of an experiment comes the ubiquitous noise which completely undermines nearly everything one originally plans in the design stages; our experiment was no exception.
 It could, in fact, be stated that noise, which by definition is any unwanted signal in one's electronics, was the number one issue plaguing this experiment from our original designs through completion.
 By its very nature, this project specifically contains several key issues that defy common noise-cancellation techniques.
 What these issues are along with a brief synopsis of the common noise-cancellation techniques will be discussed.

-The VFAT Breakout Board employes several noise cancellation techniques which were utilized in this experiment and because of their profound consequences warrant a separate chapter.
+The VFAT Breakout Board employs several noise cancellation techniques which were utilized in this experiment and because of their profound consequences warrant a separate chapter.
 The first of these is the VFAT Breakout Board itself which employs several noise cancellation techniques in its design and layout, many of which seem to defy common sense.
-Second is the build-in radiation protection of the VFAT, charge-discriminating ICs, namely the Single Event Upset (SEU) triplicated logic and the Scan Chain ability for detecting erroneous digital gates.
-Also built into the VFAT controllers are several differential-type signals that extend beyond the VFAT Breakout Board that the ISU Laboratory for Detector Science, e.g. LDS, team designed.
-We also used many shielding and grounding techniques throughout to the experiment.
+Second is the built-in radiation protection of the VFAT, charge-discriminating ICs, namely the Single Event Upset (SEU) triplicated logic and the Scan Chain ability for detecting erroneous digital gates.
+Also built into the VFAT controllers are several differential-type signals that extend beyond the VFAT Breakout Board that the ISU Laboratory for Detector Science (LDS) team designed.
+We also used many shielding and grounding techniques throughout the design.
 Their respective caveats and explanations are discussed in this chapter.
-Lastly are the design and implementation of S-Curves for setting the appropriate threshold levels of the VFATs to mitigate spurious signals even after all of the aforementioned noise-cancellation techniques are utilized.
+Lastly, the measurement of S-Curves are discussed for determining the appropriate threshold level settings of the VFATs to reject spurious signals even after all of the aforementioned noise-cancellation techniques are utilized.